 - In a large bowl (or ziplock bag) place the eggplant, ¼ cup olive oil, salt and pepper to taste and mix to coat eggplant.
 Place eggplant on the prepared baking sheets.
 Roast in the oven for 30 min., until golden brown and completely soft.
 Remove from oven and set aside to cool.

-- In a food processor (or blender) add black garlic, ½ teaspoon salt, 2 Tbsp olive oil, and 2 Tbsp Greek yogurt and lemon juice.
+- In a food processor (or blender) add black garlic, ½ teaspoon salt, 2 tablespoon olive oil, and 2 tablespoon Greek yogurt and lemon juice.
 Form a rough paste by pulsing for approx. 1 min.
 Transfer paste to a bowl and add the remaining yogurt.
 Set aside in the refrigerator.

 - In a small saucepan, add olive oil and heat over high heat.
 Add garlic and sliced chiles and reduce heat to medium and cook for approx. 5 min. until garlic is golden brown and chiles are crispy.
 Transfer the garlic and chiles to a paper towel-lined plate using a slotted spoon.